tts-tcq-2024/conclusive-in-cpp-SoujanyaPai/README.md

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
 Do you think some of them have potential to guide code-improvements in your team? **yes**

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
 **I would make sure to reduce complexity in my code and try to prevent clean code violations as much as possible.
-Also, I would try to apply different clean code principles wherever possible  **
+Also, I would try to apply different clean code principles wherever possible.**